-- Political uncertainty or unrest

-- Natural disasters as exhibited by the current COVID-19 pandemic

-- Changes in government policy

-- Changes to general market sentiments.
+- Political uncertainty or unrest as currently seen as a result of the Russia/Ukraine war - Natural disasters as exhibited by the COVID-19 pandemic - Changes in government policy, regulations and legislation - Changes to general market conditions - Volatility due to changes in inflation.

 - 4.4 Treasury-related risks can potentially create volatility within the financial market.
 The value of asset prices can swiftly go down leading to a loss of funds initially, investment and borrowing costs are examples of changes which the Council are exposed to when there is a sudden movement in the market.
 Accordingly, a robust risk management framework must be in place to eliminate or minimise risk exposure and its impact.
-The Council's risk-based approach is operated within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code) and the Prudential Property Investment Guidance issued November 2019.

-- 4.5 Investments held for service purposes or for commercial profit are considered in a different report, the Investment Strategy.
+The Council's risk-based approach is operated within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2021 Edition (the CIPFA Code) and the Prudential Property Investment Guidance issued November 2019. - 4.5 Investments held for service purposes or for commercial profit are considered in a different report, the Investment Strategy.
 The Investment Strategy can be found in Appendix 3. - 4.6 The Treasury Management position is influenced by the Council's capital plans and their funding.
 These capital plans provide a guide to the borrowing need of the Council, requiring longer term cash flow planning, to ensure that the Council can meet its capital spending obligations.
 This management of longer-term cash may involve arranging long or short-term loans or using longer term cash flow surpluses.
 On occasion debt previously drawn may be restructured to meet the Council's refinancing risk or cost objectives.